Undergraduate Program Overview

 Mathematics and Secondary Education

-The Major in Mathematics and Secondary Education is a program designed for and limited to students enrolled in the School of Education's teacher education program who are seeking certification at the middle and high school level and who wish to pursue mathematics as their content major.
+The Major in Mathematics and Secondary Education is a program designed for and limited to students enrolled in the College of Education's teacher education program who are seeking certification at the middle and high school level and who wish to pursue mathematics as their content major.
 The program prepares students to become middle and high school mathematics teachers with strong backgrounds in mathematics and pedagogy.
 Graduates will be well prepared to become effective, caring teachers who will bring vision, focus and leadership to their schools.

 Accelerated Degree Programs